Can Superconducting Cosmic Strings Piercing Seed Black Holes Generate Supermassive Black Holes in the Early Universe?: Introduction

 For the sake of concreteness, we choose to model superconducting strings with null current and nonzero net charge, though it is important to note that qualitatively similar results should hold for black holes pierced by strings carrying time-like currents, including neutral strings.
 Within these two limitations, we would like our model to be as general as possible.
-We therefore focus on general features of string phenomenology, which are common to virtually all superconducting string species, and aim to develop a model that is \emph{phenomenologically independent} of the precise underlying theory of string formation/evolution.
+We therefore focus on general features of string phenomenology, which are common to virtually all superconducting string species.
+We aim to develop a model that is \emph{phenomenologically robust} and applicable to a large class of specific string models, irrespective of the precise underlying theory of string formation/evolution.

 To this end, we consider the nature of superconducting strings from three different viewpoints.
 First, we consider the general relation between the current and the mass of the charge carriers, using this to directly obtain an estimate for the mass accretion rate of the seed black hole in terms of the string current, $J$.
 (However, this estimate may be considered simplistic, in the sense that it accounts only for the rest mass of the charge carriers and not, explicitly, for the additional mass transfer due to their kinetic energy.)
 As an example, this is evaluated for chiral strings, using an estimate of the bosonic current originally derived in \cite{Witten85}, and it is found that, in this test-case, the current is sufficient to provide the dominant mass accretion mechanism for the generation of early-epoch SMBH.